Shaptic/shaptic.github.io/recipes.md

   - While the soup is simmering, set aside 8-10 shrimp as a finishing garnish.
 Chop the rest into bite-sized pieces.
 Add the chopped shrimp, heavy cream, and Old Bay seasoning into the soup.
 Stir until the cream is incorporated and turn the heat up to low to allow the chowder to heat through.
   - Serve warm, topped with scallions and whole shrimp.

 **Tip**: I prefer to mince about half of the shrimp into tiny, rather than chopping them into bite-sized ones.
-This gets more shrimp flavor into every bite!
+This gets more shrimp flavor into every bite! {: .notice--info}

 ## Spinach Tagliatelle with Shrimp ##